oslabs-beta/irisql/README.md

 2. Clone the the repo onto your local machine

-3. Open the directory and run  'npm isntall'
+3. Open the directory and run  `npm isntall`

-4. Run the applicaiton with 'npm run dev'
+4. Run the applicaiton with `npm run dev`

-5. You will be able to view the app on 'localhost:3000'
+5. You will be able to view the app on `localhost:3000`

 #### Some ways you can contribute